tbosch/sencha-touch-angular-adapter/README.md

 Restrictions
 ------------
-- Due to the nature of angular this is intended to be used WITHOUT the Sencha Touch stores.
+Due to the nature of angular this is intended to be used WITHOUT the Sencha Touch stores:
 - Due to their direct link to Stores a new list and grouped-list widget was created that just displays it's content.
 Use `ng:repeat` for databinding the rows to the model.
 - Due to it's direct link to stores the `<st:selectfield>` uses an angular-expression in it's options attribute, which gets refreshed whenever the popup opens or the value changes.

-- list and grouped-list do not yet support automatically marking pressed items and the indexbar at the right.

 Sample
 ------------